-The "typical" American patient with moderate to severe COPD is a White female over 65 years of age with a history of smoking at least one pack of cigarettes a day for more than 40 years (NIH, 2017).
+The "typical" American patient with moderate to severe COPD is a White female over 65 years of age with a history of smoking at least one pack of cigarettes a day for more than 40 years (i.e., 40 pack-years).
 She complains of general tiredness and becomes short of breath when exercising.
 Her legs bother her while walking, so she spends most of her time sitting.
 If asked to exhale quickly, it takes her an unnaturally long time.